rohan9896/BrowserAutomationJavaScript/README.md

 ->>>>>> Step 2 - Enter the username and password of your account and the url of website(which is instagram.com)in config.json file

-                P.S. i am not gonna show you this xD xD xD

 ->>>>>> Step 3 - open terminal and enter the command - node index.js followed by number of post to be liked.

 ->>>>>> step 4 - Grab some popcorns and enjoy the show :)))))